What Is A Prefecture?

 What is a Prefect?

-The Prefects' duties will be to oversee the Prefectures’ compliance with the rules and regulations as required.
+The Prefects' duties are to oversee the Prefectures’ compliance with the rules and regulations as required.
 They are authorized, as agents of the corporation, to certify Tripoli Rocketry Association members to level 1 and level 2 for the purchase and use of motors in the applicable power ranges.
 They are also responsible for keeping the Association posted as to their activities, both as a group and any individual advancement.

 Since the Prefect is the leader of the Prefecture, this individual must have knowledge of the rules of the Tripoli Rocketry Association, understand the proper operation of a safe rocket flying environment and have an understanding of the laws and regulations regarding High Power Rocketry (HPR).